QxLabIreland/Binaspect/README.md

 <br>

-- [ambisonics_example.py](examples/ambisonics_example.py) - Basic example comparing HOA and FOA ambisonic renders.
+- [ambisonics_example.py](examples/ambisonics_example.py) - Basic example comparing HOA and FOA ambisonic renders of castanets moving from 0 to 300 degrees.
 Plots ILR and ITD histograms and clearly shows differences in spatial representation.

 <br>